zainfathoni/rumahberbagi-mobile/README.md

 We are using [Lefthook](https://github.com/evilmartians/lefthook) for [managing our Git pre-commit hooks across the contributors](https://blog.devgenius.io/easy-git-hooks-for-flutter-f2927cbbcfd4).

 We are also using Lefthook for [running our commonly-used scripts](https://github.com/evilmartians/lefthook/blob/master/docs/full_guide.md#run-githook-group-directly).

+The `lefthook install` command ensure that your [lefthook.yml](lefthook.yml) file is synced with your local Git hooks.

 ## Commonly-used Scripts